-A valid command or operation must be started by first asserting the \overline{CS} pin.
-After the \overline{CS} pin has been asserted, the host controller must clock out a valid 8-bit opcode on the SPI bus.
+A valid command or operation must be started by asserting the \overline{CS} pin.
+After that, the host controller must clock out a valid 8-bit opcode on the SPI bus.
 Following the opcode, command-dependent information, such as address and data bytes, can be clocked out by the host controller.
 All opcode, address, and data bytes are transferred with the most-significant bit (MSB) first.
 An operation is ended by deasserting the \overline{CS} pin.

-Opcodes not supported by the AT25QF641B are ignored by the device, and no operation is started.
-The device continues to ignore any data presented on the SI pin until the start of the next operation (\overline{CS} pin being deasserted and then reasserted).
-Also, if the \overline{CS} pin is deasserted before complete opcode and address information is sent to the device, no operation is performed, and the device simply returns to the idle state and waits for the next operation.
+Opcodes not supported by the AT25SF641B are ignored, and no operation is started.
+The device continues to ignore any data presented on the SI pin until the start of the next operation (\overline{CS} pin deasserted, then reasserted).
+If the \overline{CS} pin is deasserted before complete opcode and address information is sent to the device, the device simply returns to the idle state and waits for the next operation.

-Addressing of the device requires three bytes of information to be sent, representing address bits A23-A0.
-Since the upper address limit of the AT25QF641B memory array is 7FFFFFh, address bit A23 is always ignored by the device.
+Device addressing requires three bytes, representing address bits A23-A0, to be sent.
+Since the upper address limit of the AT25SF641B memory array is 7FFFFFh, address bits A23-A22 are always ignored by the device.

 Table 4.
-AT25QF641B Command Table
+AT25SF641B Command Table